tech-drew/home-lab-mini-rack/docs/vpn-tailscale-comparison.md

-# VPN Comparison: Tailscale vs. MikroTik RouterOS VPN
+# Comparison: Tailscale vs. MikroTik RouterOS VPN

 This document compares **Tailscale** and **MikroTik's built-in VPN options** for remote access and networking in a home lab environment.
 It highlights the strengths, weaknesses, and use cases for each solution.